AlexDeFoc/Future-Unbound/README.md

 ## Contact

-If you have any questions or comments about Future Unbound, feel free to reach out to Alex directly at [alex.de.foc@gmail.com].
+If you have any questions or comments about Future Unbound, feel free to reach out to Me directly at [alex.de.foc@gmail.com].

 Thank you for your interest in Future Unbound, and happy exploring!